Last Updated on January 11, 2026

 Texture And Protein Content

 Bread flour has a coarse texture.
 This is due to its high protein content.
 The protein, mainly gluten, gives bread its chewy texture.
 Bread flour typically contains 12-14% protein.
 This is higher than all-purpose or cake flour.
-The higher protein helps dough rise and hold its shape.
+The higher protein helps the dough rise and hold its shape.

 Best Uses For Bread Flour